damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 - Expose issue confidentiality flag.  (community contribution)
 - Added 'only_allow_merge_if_build_succeeds' project setting.  (community contribution)
 - New endpoint to lint your `.gitlab-ci.yml` file.  (community contribution)
+- Add an API to list manual actions on Environments and Deployments

 [!6359]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6359